spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 This is the recommended way for using another reverse-proxy, because the integrated one would act as a black box and wire all Matrix services correctly.
 You would only need to reverse-proxy a few individual domains and ports over to it.

-**For Traefik** fronted by another reverse-proxy, you would need some configuration like this:
+To front Traefik with another reverse-proxy, you would need some configuration like this:

 ```yaml
 matrix_playbook_reverse_proxy_type: playbook-managed-traefik